Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 The APY is calculated from the validators' rewards.

-To undestand BNB Liquid Staking, you need to know the entities and understand the workflow under the hood.
+To understand BNB Liquid Staking, you need to know the entities and understand the workflow under the hood.

 The following entities are involved:
 * Smart contracts